Dazcam/Bioinformatics-tutorials/pages/get_sra_info.md

 ### What is an [SRA file](https://en.wikipedia.org/wiki/Sequence_Read_Archive)?

-SRA stands for sequence read archive and the archive is a bioinformatics database for DNA sequencing data.
-SRA files are stored in the archive and can come in many formats `.bam`, `.bed` etc. but, in this tutorial, we are interested in downloading `.fastq` SRA files.
+SRA stands for sequence read archive.
+SRA files are stored on bioinformatics databases that store DNA sequencing data.
+SRA files are stored in many formats `.bam`, `.bed` etc. but, in this tutorial, we are interested in downloading `.fastq` SRA files.

 ### Where are the files stored?